TheBindBrief

 Boutique alternatives

-When a boutique beats name-brand.
+The four major firms do not cover every transaction.
+Credible boutiques exist, and for some sellers, a boutique is the better choice.
 Three conditions favor a boutique.
-First, deal size is below the major firm’s natural range.
-Smaller agencies are systematically under-served at the top of the market.
+First, deal size is below the major firm’s natural range; smaller agencies are systematically under-served at the top of the market.
 Second, the principal values senior partner attention and a tailored process more than the breadth of buyer relationships.
 Third, the buyer pool is concentrated regionally or by specialty in a way that aligns with the boutique’s network.
 When all three are true, a boutique is frequently the better choice.
 When fewer than two are true, a major firm is usually the right call.

 How to choose